microsoft/azuredatastudio/extensions/import/README.md

 Microsoft SQL Server Import for Azure Data Studio includes the wizard:
 - [Import Flat File Wizard](#import-flat-file-wizard-preview)

-## Import Flat File Wizard *(preview)*
+## Import Flat File Wizard
-**The Import Flat File Wizard** is a simple way to copy data from a flat file (.csv, .txt, .json) to a SQL Server table.
+**The Import Flat File Wizard** is a simple way to copy data from a flat file (.csv, .txt) to a SQL Server table.
 Checkout below the reasons for using the Import Flat File wizard, how to find this wizard, and a simple example.

-This experience is currently in its initial preview.
 Please report issues and feature requests [here.](https://github.com/microsoft/azuredatastudio/issues)

 <img src="https://user-images.githubusercontent.com/30873802/43433347-c958ed28-942b-11e8-8bbc-f4f2529c3978.png" width="800px" />